Gautier30/AVP-Localization/Documentation/Readme.md

 With this method we can retrieve the car's location from the server and display it on the map, but there is a significant delay between the actual position of the car and the position shown on the map.The delay is likely caused by the time required for the code to scan all available routers and calculate the location approximation.
 This delay, combined with the imprecision, creates significant challenges in maintaining accurate real-time tracking of the car when driving autonomously.

 Ultimately, in order to achieve the desired results, we had to improve the scanning time of the network as the original method was too inconsistent.
 Our initial attempts involved scanning only wireless access points with a specific frequency, such as all those operating at 2.4GHz.
-By implementing this method, we were able to reduce the scanning time from #**insert time**#to #**insert time**#.
+By implementing this method, we were able to reduce the scanning time from arround 3.7 sec to 0.07 sec.
 Despite this improvement, we still faced issues with uncertainty.

 # IMU